Ahmed-Wassel-Angar/sales-predictions/README (1).md

         - Part of the outlets with missing size corresspond to the grocery stores.
 Hence, we will suppose that all grocery stores are small sized.
         - The remaining outlets with missing size corresspond are OUT007 and OUT045.
 Both of them are Supermarkets of Type 1 located in Tier2.
 The only outlet with same characteristics is OUT035, which is a small sized outlet and have a greater average sales than the former two.
 Hence, we will assume that OUT007 and OUT045 are small sized.
         - For "Item_Weight"'s missing values, we will impute the missing values by the average weights of the corresponding "Item_Type" subset.
     - The "Item_Weight" feature is equally distributed and has a correlation of almost 0 (corr = 0.01) with our target "Item_Outlet_Sales".
-Plus from a business point of view it is unlikely that it affects our target. => Hence, **we will drop it**.
+Plus from a business point of view it is unlikely that it affects our target. => Therefor, **we will drop it**.
       ![Item_Weight exploration](explore_numeric_Item_Weight.JPG)
       ![Item_Weight exploration](plot_numeric_Item_Weight.JPG)
     - The "Outlet_Establishment_Year" feature seems to have no influence on the target which is almost constant across all years (except of two) and a correlation of almost 0 (corr = -0.05).
-Plus, from a business point of view, the stackeholders can not affect or change the Outlet Establishment Year. => Hence, **We will drop it**.
+Plus, from a business point of view, the stackeholders can not affect or change the Outlet Establishment Year. => Therefor, **We will drop it**.

 ## Results